 The estimates suggest that in situations in which there is an awareness of the risk, market forces are enormously powerful and create tremendous safety incentives.
-Thus, we are not operating in a world in which there are no constraints other than regulatory intervention to promote our safety.
+Thus, we are not operating in a world in which there are no constraints other than regulatory intervention to promote safety.
 Powerful market forces already create incentives for safety that should not be overridden by intrusive regulations.
-We should define the overall economic framework in which regulatory interventions can potentially complement the already significant market forces at work.